Keevin16/Polimi-Notes/08- Key-value DB/Key-Value and Caching.md

->def: **Caching**
-	 store smaller, faster and more efficient partial copy of the data located closer to where is needed (to reduce access time of frequently needed data)
+>DEF **Caching**: store smaller, faster and more efficient partial copy of the data located closer to where is needed (to reduce access time of frequently needed data)

 **Caches** are **implemented** as **key-value** (constant time access)